When Large Language Models Meet UAV Projects: An Empirical Study from Developers' Perspective: RQ3: How do real-world developers perceive these differences, and what factors contribute to them?

-\textbf{Practices and Challenges.} (Q5-Q6) We explored whether the practitioners had ongoing projects combining LLMs and UAVs (Q5), and if not, what challenges (e.g., cost, technical limitations, regulation, unclear business models) had prevented integration (Q6).
+\textbf{Practices and Challenges.} (Q5-Q6) We explored whether the developers had ongoing projects combining LLMs and UAVs (Q5), and if not, what challenges (e.g., cost, technical limitations, regulation, unclear business models) had prevented integration (Q6).

-\textbf{Application Maturity and Integration Approach.} (Q7-Q10) Participants were asked to rate the maturity of various LLM application scenarios in UAVs, such as \textit{Natural Language Command Parsing}, \textit{Multimodal Information Parsing}, \textit{Single-UAV Task Reasoning and Planning}, and \textit{Multi-UAV Task Reasoning and Planning}, as well as other related tasks (Q7).
-Additional open-ended questions inquired about other potential applications desired by practitioners (Q8), the implementation approaches of UAV-LLM integration(e.g., \textit{External}, \textit{Hybrid}, and \textit{Internal}) (Q9), and the LLM's capabilities desired for UAV tasks (Q10).
+\textbf{Application Maturity and Integration Approach.} (Q7-Q10) Developers were asked to rate the maturity of various LLM application scenarios in UAVs, such as \textit{Natural Language Command Parsing}, \textit{Multimodal Information Parsing}, \textit{Single-UAV Task Reasoning and Planning}, and \textit{Multi-UAV Task Reasoning and Planning}, as well as other related tasks (Q7).
+Additional open-ended questions inquired about other potential applications desired by developers (Q8), the implementation approaches of UAV-LLM integration(e.g., \textit{External}, \textit{Hybrid}, and \textit{Internal}) (Q9), and the LLM's capabilities desired for UAV tasks (Q10).

-\textbf{Industry-Academia Comparison.} (Q11-Q13) To understand the alignment between research and practice, we asked whether participants referred to academic work in their projects, and collected their views on the differences between academic and industrial efforts (Q11).
+\textbf{Academia-Industry Comparison.} (Q11-Q13) To understand the alignment between research and practice, we asked whether developers referred to research work in their projects, and collected their views on the differences between academic and industrial efforts (Q11).
 Specific factors such as development lifecycles, technical requirements (Q12), and integration strategies were covered.
 Furthermore, we investigated the perceived underlying reasons for these differences, such as real-world requirements for technical maturity, performance, safety, and cost (Q13).